Willa Cather: Life and career

-After Cather was offered an editorial position at McClure's Magazine in 1906, she moved to New York City.
-During her first year at McClure's, the newspaper published a critical series of articles of the religious leader Mary Baker Eddy, crediting freelance journalist Georgine Milmine as the author.
-Cather contributed to the series, but there has been some debate as to how much.
-Milmine had performed copious amounts of research, but she did not have the resources to produce a manuscript independently, and McClure's employed Cather and a few other editors including Burton J. Hendrick to assist her.
-This biography was serialized in McClure's over the next eighteen months and then published in book form.
+Upon accepting an editorial position at McClure's Magazine in 1906, Cather moved to New York City.
+But, while still working at McClure's, she spent most of 1907 living in Boston, writing a series of exposés about the religious leader Mary Baker Eddy (although freelance journalist Georgine Milmine was solely credited as the author).
+A 1993 letter, discovered in the Christian Science church archives by Eddy biographer Gillian Gill, disclosed that Cather had, perhaps reluctantly, written articles 2 through 14 of the 14-part series.
+Milmine had performed copious research, but she had been unable to produce a manuscript independently, and McClure's employed Cather and a few other editors, including Burton J. Hendrick, to assist her.
+This work was serialized in McClure's over the next 18 months and then published in book form as The Life of Mary Baker G. Eddy and the History of Christian Science, attributed entirely to Georgina Milmine, instead of identifying Willa Cather as its rightful author (as was revealed and confirmed decades later).

 McClure's also serialized Cather's first novel, Alexander's Bridge (1912).
-While most reviews were favorable, such as The Atlantic calling the writing "deft and skillful", Cather herself soon saw the novel as weak and shallow.
+While most reviews were favorable, including The Atlantic's, which called the writing "deft and skillful," Cather herself soon saw the novel as weak and shallow.

-Cather followed Alexander's Bridge with her three novels set in the Great Plains, which eventually became both popular and critical successes: O Pioneers!
-(1913), The Song of the Lark (1915), and My Ántonia (1918), which are—taken together—sometimes referred to as her "Prairie Trilogy".
-It is this succession of plains-based novels for which Cather was celebrated for her use of plainspoken language about ordinary people.
-Sinclair Lewis, for example, praised her work for making Nebraska available to the wider world for the first time.
+She followed Alexander's Bridge with three novels set in the Great Plains, which eventually became both popular and critical successes: O Pioneers!
+(1913), The Song of the Lark (1915), and My Ántonia (1918).
+Taken together, they are sometimes referred to as her "Prairie Trilogy" a succession of plains-based novels that drew praise for their use of plainspoken language about ordinary people.
+Sinclair Lewis, for example, lauded her for making Nebraska accessible to the wider world for the first time.
 After writing The Great Gatsby, F. Scott Fitzgerald lamented that it was a failure in comparison to My Ántonia.